tamazs/cds25-tutorial-auth/tutorials/00_authentication.md

 The `[JsonIgnore]` part is so password hash doesn't get exposed by accident.
 It tells the JSON serializer to ignore the field.

-Uncomment the lines including `PasswordHasher` in `server/Api/Etc/DbSeeder.cs`.
+Uncomment all lines including the word `PasswordHash` in `server/Api/Etc/DbSeeder.cs`.
 `DbSeeder` is what creates the test data when you run the `setup.sh` script.
 Adding a password hash to the users are going to be useful later on when testing the business logic.